 Simply put, it’s the faster and lighter version of the Schwalbe Marathon Plus at a slight expense in puncture protection properties.

-The Schwalbe G-One Speed is available in 30C, 35C and 38C sizes.
-With this, you can run a lower tire pressure and the wide tire will absorb most, if not all of the bumps across both asphalt and gravel surfaces.
+The Schwalbe G-One Speed is available in 30C, 35C, and 38C sizes.
+With this, you can run a lower pressure, and the wide tire will absorb most, if not all, of the bumps across both asphalt and gravel surfaces.

 You can spot this tire from some distance away with its huge logo printing and the tire’s bulbous shape.

 The WTB ThickSlick is a pure urban riding tire that can handle everything a city road can throw at you.
 It uses double the rubber treads that give you plenty and plenty of miles before ever needing to change them.
 Further to that, the middle section is also 1.5mm thicker.